 A laboratory sending results to a clinic is one of the basic interoperability examples in healthcare.
 The information would require manual data entry and interpretation before the clinic can use it.

-An example of structural interoperability in healthcare is two clinics using similar software that can share a patient’s information by automatically populating the system with their medical history, test results, etc.
+Two clinics using similar software that can share a patient’s information by automatically populating the system with their medical history, test results, etc., provide an example of structural interoperability in healthcare.

 Semantic interoperability ensures that two or more systems or components can share, fully interpret, and immediately use the exchanged information.
 It utilizes the structuring and codification of the data to support patient information exchange among authorized parties via potentially disparate EHRs and other systems.